 Parents who have attended Baptism Preparation before baptizing older children are encouraged to sign up for Baptism Preparation again, as how we celebrate Baptisms at St. Francis has recently changed and we want to help everyone to be prepared for this new form.

 Parents are required to provide appropriate documentation for the child’s Catholic godparent(s) before the baptism is scheduled.
 Information about the requirements for Godparents is available below and at the Baptism preparation session.

 Parents will receive information about how to schedule their child’s baptism after attending a Baptism Preparation Session.
-If you have attended baptism preparation for an older child’s baptism, click here to contact our ofice for scheduling requests
+If you have attended baptism preparation at St. Francis within the last 5 years for an older child’s baptism, click here to contact our office for scheduling requests

 What is required of Catholic Godparents?